Back to School with the Latest Cookbooks by ICE Alumni

 Five food books for gelato lovers, moms and everyday cooks to read this fall.

 It’s been a big year in publishing for ICE alumni – five graduates of the Culinary Arts program have released cookbooks since January.
-Kitty Travers (Culinary, ’03) shares recipes from her long-celebrated London ice cream company, La Grotta Ices; Suzy Scherr (Culinary, ’10) gives us more than 100 uses for a common household product; Jennifer Clair (Culinary, ’98) writes a home cook’s manual with tricks from professional kitchens; and Aurora Satler (Culinary, ’10) and Jenny Helwig (Culinary, ’07) both bring nutritional advice and simple recipes for busy parents feeding young children and families.
+Kitty Travers (Culinary, ’03) shares recipes from her long-celebrated London ice cream company, La Grotta Ices; Suzy Scherr (Culinary, ’10) gives us more than 100 uses for a common household product; Jennifer Clair (Culinary, ’98) writes a home cook’s manual with tricks from professional kitchens; and Aurora Satler (Culinary, ’10) and Jenna Helwig (Culinary, ’07) both bring nutritional advice and simple recipes for busy parents feeding young children and families.

 “La Grotta Ices” by Kitty Travers